nakamorg/calbridge/README.md

     go mod tidy
     go build -o /tmp/calbridge cmd/main.go
     ```
-2. (Coming soon) download from github release page of this repository
+2. Or download and use the pre-built binaries from github release page of this repository.

 # Usage
-1. Using `config.example.json` file, create a `config.json` file.
-Make sure to provide correct connection details of your caldav, smtp and imap.
-2. Invoke `calbridge` binary
+1. Invoke `calbridge` binary.
+> [!NOTE]
+> If it's your first time using **calbridge**, a sample config file will be created for you in your home directory.
+Update that with your caldav, smtp and imap details